paoloronco/telegramdeals-bot/README.md

 ## Purchase & Support
 To learn more, get support, and purchase the bot, please visit our website: [telegramdeals-bot.com](http://telegramdeals-bot.com)

+Upon purchase, you will also receive a comprehensive guide for using and deploying the bot, ensuring you get started quickly and effectively.

 If you have questions or require assistance, contact us via email: [info@telegramdeals-bot.com](mailto:info@telegramdeals-bot.com)